garciart/pipeline-demo/03-jenkins-container/03-jenkins-container-manual.md

     touch jenkins-manual.containerfile
     ```

-3. Using an editor of your choice, open the `jenkins-manual.containerfile` and add the following code:
+3. Using an editor of your choice, open `jenkins-manual.containerfile` and add the following code:

     ```dockerfile
     # Pull a Docker or Podman image.
 For this demo, you will use AlmaLinux 8